Surfing in Sri Lanka: Arugam Bay

 Arugam Bay is the most popular surf spot and is also the only international surf competition venue in Sri Lanka.
 It is also rated as one of the top ten surf destinations in the world.
 It has also hosted most of the international surfing competitions in Sri Lanka since 2004.
 Arugam Bay has also notably hosted two Pro Surf League competitions as part of the World Surf League in 2011 and in 2019.
 Most notably, Arugam Bay hosted the So Sri Lanka Pro 2019 event which was also the first major international competition to be held in Sri Lanka in 2019 since the Easter Sunday bombings.
-The event was won by Australia's Mitch Parkinson and Indonesia's Oney Anwar became runnerup.
+The event was won by Australia's Mitch Parkinson and Indonesia's Oney Anwar became runner-up.

-The best season to visit Arugam Bay is generally between April to October.
-The beach consists of about 6 ft and rides of approximately 400m.
-It has points including Crocodile Rock, Panama, Okanda and Whiskey Point.
+In October 2018, the Arugam Bay Girls Surf Club registered with the Surfing Federation of Sri Lanka, making it Sri Lanka's first female surf club.
+As of October 2024, the club has 13 members, many of whom are certified instructors trained with support from the Australian government.